 - Are there opportunities to engage existing customers you may be missing?

-This will help you make the most of your resources and use customer data to drive your business decisions.
+This will help you make the most of your resources and use customer information and data to drive your business decisions.

 Benefits of CRMs

 The CRM market is expected to reach $113.46 billion by 2027, according to Fortune Business Insights.
-With so many vendors vying for your business, it’s important to understand what fundamental features all CRMs should have as well as the optional ones that will be most beneficial to you.
+With so many vendors vying for your business, it’s important to understand what fundamental features all CRM software should have as well as the optional ones that will be most beneficial to you.

-In addition to ease of use, a CRM tool should have four core features: lead management, sales funneling, customer support records, and integrations for marketing tools.
+In addition to ease of use, a CRM tool, especially a CRM for small business, should have four core CRM features: lead management, sales funneling, customer support records, and integrations for marketing automations and tools.
 Lead management will help you identify, score, and prioritize leads through the sales pipeline so you can maximize the chances of lead-to-customer conversion.
-From a higher vantage point, sales funneling gives you the ability to see which leads have stalled and prevent them from slipping through the cracks.
+From a higher vantage point, sales funneling gives you and your small business the ability to see which leads have stalled and prevent them from slipping through the cracks.

 Customer support records make it possible to save detailed information about all interactions you have with an individual customer — including emails, phone calls, SMS messages, live chats, and face-to-face meetings — and share notes with your internal team.
-Last but not least, built-in marketing tools (or integrations for third-party platforms at a minimum) will help you be proactive about reaching new customers and fine-tune your messaging to meet their unique needs.
-All of the CRM tools listed in this article excel in all of these core feature areas.
+Last but not least, built-in marketing tools, like marketing automations, (or integrations for third-party apps at a minimum) will help you be proactive about reaching new customers and fine-tune your messaging to meet their unique needs.
+All of the CRM software tools listed in this article excel in all of these core feature areas.

-Optional features that may help you find the right CRM tool include:
+Optional features that may help you find the right CRM software tool include:

 - Automation, which will take the thought and effort out of moving customers through your sales pipeline in bulk, so you can spend more time engaging with customers who require personalized interactions